 Also included as part of the day is the Sensorium Theatre where children are given activities during each song that engage their senses.
 By listening to the music and singing along, children can develop their language, mobility, and rhythm.

 Jenny notes, “Conventional performances tend to rely on seeing, hearing and following a linear narrative to involve its audience.
 By engaging all five senses, there are more ways for children to engage with the performance.
 Kids Sensory Music Café not only presents the series in a multi-sensory way but offers a more intimate performance setting where performers can slow down to carefully observe and respond to the reactions of the audience.”

 But Susan says the most important part is that learning about music gives children the opportunity to show their emotions and personalities: “It’s just such a way for children to express who they are.”

 Sign up now

-The next Sensory Kids Music Cafe is on 31 March from 10:30-11am for children aged 0-2.
+There are tickets available for the Kids Sensory Music Cafe on May 26 from 10:30-11am for children aged 0-2 and a handful available for April 28 (be quick!).
 Admission is free.
-Sign up now for the next Kids Sensory Music Cafe performance.
+Sign up now for the next Kids Sensory Music Cafe performance here.

 Share music with your child at home

 There are many ways you can introduce music to your child at home.
 If you are working with a Lifestart key worker, you can ask them about musical activities you can do with your child.
 You can also try some of these activities: